Frequently asked questions

 24 hours from the moment we have the photos and basics.
 We try to deliver on Friday for families with weekend services and overnight for families with weekday services.

 Early drafts of this product included a higher-priced tier that trained a custom AI model on the deceased's face to enforce identity consistency across life stages.
 We dropped that tier in May 2026 — when funeral homes supply real family photographs, identity consistency comes from the photos themselves.
 The custom-training step was solving a problem that doesn't exist in production.
-One product, one price, one quote.
+Both formats, one price, one quote.
 The voice-clone tier remains explicitly deferred, separately, on regulatory and ethical grounds.

 Full refund and we delete the file from our systems.
 No questions, no friction.
 We'd rather refund than ship a memorial the family isn't happy with — reputation in this industry is everything, and ours starts at zero.

 Revisions are included free within 48 hours of delivery.
-Most renders don't need one; the most common ask is swapping the music preset or re-ordering a photo.
+Most renders don't need one; the most common ask is swapping the music or re-ordering a photo.
 We'd rather absorb the occasional revision than have funeral homes hesitate to ask.

 No. We deliver an MP4 file plus a private streaming link that's good for 30 days, then we delete the file from our delivery server.
 You give the family whatever delivery method fits your funeral home — a USB drive, an embed on your tribute page, a private link.
 The video is theirs to keep.